SYAN83/trip-recom/README.md

 ## Getting Started:

 Depending on what's available in your computer, you may choose one of the following two ways to run the app.
+Once the app is up, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### npm